 Q. Are there any potential side effects?

-A: N-Acetylcarnosine eye drops have been successfully researched in humans and in animals since 1997, and effectively used since 2002 without any side effects or complications, even when used every day for up to 2 years.
+A: N-Acetylcarnosine eye drops have been successfully researched in humans and in animals since 1997, and effectively used since 2002 without any side effects or complications, even when used every day for up to two years.
 Comprehensive use of the Vision Clarity formulation is soothing and improves the environment throughout the eye.

 Q. Will the cataracts come back after treatment is complete

 A: We suggest a maintenance dose of one drop daily to prevent the return of the cataract.
 It takes far less to prevent the re-growth of cataracts, compared to the typical treatment of three to four drops daily over three to 12 months to treat cataracts.
 The same disparity that allowed the cataract to form in the first place will still be present in your pet if you discontinue use of the product entirely.
 Unfortunately if use of Vision Clarity is stopped, there is a high plausibility that the cataracts will return.

 Q. Will my pet experience burning or discomfort when I apply the drops?